 Because Poland is a part of the EU your customs process will be pretty easy when leaving the airport.

 Travelers leaving the airport can pre-book a car service or grab a cab.
 Travelers can also use Uber directly from the KRK airport.

 It is roughly a 25+ minute ride from KRK to the Krakow City Center.
 Lastly, travelers can take a train which runs every 30 minutes from the airport.
 This trip takes roughly 45 minutes or so and drops travelers fairly close to the city square (Rynek Główny).

 Where to Stay in Krakow

 Many well-regarded hotel brands have hotels in the Krakow area including popular brands like Hilton, Marriott, Radisson, Sheraton, and more.

 Given the typical exchange rate between the USD and the Polish Zloty travelers can usually stay at a very nice hotel for a relatively low cost.

-Here are a few recommendations for those interested in staying within walking distance to the City Square and a name brand hotel:
+Here are a few recommendations for those interested in staying within walking distance of the City Square and a name-brand hotel:

 - Feature: Walking distance to Wawel Castle and City Square

 - Address: 7 Powisle Street, Krakow, 31-101 Poland